wdi-hk-11/lab-mongo-restaurants/README.md

 1. You are hungry and feel like having a hamburger.
 Find the number of restaurants listed `Hamburgers` as their main `cuisine`.
 1. Geez, there are way too many of them.
 Let's narrow down our search.
 You are in Manhattan right now so let's find how many restaurants listed `Hamburgers` as their main `cuisine` in `Manhattan`.
-1. Let's have something nice and get rid of `McDonals's` in the results.
-Find how many restaurants listed `Hamburgers` as their main `cuisine` in `Manhattan` *and* exclude `Mcdonald`.
+1. Let's have something nice and get rid of the `McDonald's` in the results.
+Find how many restaurants listed `Hamburgers` as their main `cuisine` in `Manhattan` *and* exclude all `Mcdonald's` (Note: In the data set, _McDonald's_ was presente inconsistently, e.g. `McDonald's` and `McDonald'S`.
+So please use the regular expression `/McDonald/` in your query).
 1. Hmm... we are getting closer.
 Let's also get rid of `Burger King` as well.
 1. There are still plenty of choices.
 Maybe you should just pick one closer to your home.
 Find out the list of `distinct` `street` based on the results of Question 4.
 1. Alright, you are just a block away from `Pearl Street`.
-Enhance the query in Question 4 using the `street` value in the `address` attribute.
-Also please display the name of the restaurant *ONLY* in the result.
+Find the `name` of the `Hamburger` restaurant (i.e. your query should return the name of the restaurant only) on `Pearl Street`.
 Your query should now yield exactly *one* restaurant.
 What is it?